 6. Don’t forget about the overall development

-Scrum, Agile, and hyper-convergence shouldn’t be just trendy words for those who want to become successful designers.
+Scrum, Agile, and hyper-convergence aren’t just trendy words — these are the must-have technical skills for designers in 2019!
 29% of employers want senior designers to be familiar with Agile (for juniors, this number is 10% lower.)
 The term ‘hyper-convergence’ was mentioned in 10% of the junior jobs and 7% of the senior vacancies.
-As for Scrum, 8% of those employers hiring experienced designers consider it necessary.
+As for Scrum, 8% of those employers who are hiring experienced designers consider it necessary.
 However, juniors should also learn more about this methodology; self-organizing and teamwork are crucial if you want to succeed.

 One final note: 6% of employers want senior designers to be familiar with Jira.